 The advanced legislative framework is made up of 40 policy goals.
-An Issue Brief is available for each of these policy goals to provide insight on the significance of the policy goal, issues to consider when drafting legislation, and links to related resources.
+An Issue Brief is available for each of these policy goals that includes insight into the significance of the policy goal, issues to consider when drafting legislation, and links to related resources.